telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/treelist.md

 ## Basic Usage

-The following example demonstrates how to define the TreeList by using the TreeList Html helper and bind it to remote data.
+The following example demonstrates how to define the TreeList by using the TreeList HtmlHelper and bind it to remote data.

 ###### Example